MadSkunky/PP-Mods-TutorialTweaks/README.md

 Updated Version, completely replaces my previous JS mod "TutorialJacobFix".
 (The older mod will be deactivated when installing this "TutorialTweaks" mod per Modnix and can be removed).

-## Some Tutorial tweaks, and, most important, Jacob as Sniper as it should be ;-)
+## Some Tutorial tweaks, and, most important, Jacob as Sniper as it should be!

 Fixes the tutorial so that Jacob appears as a Sniper as he is shown on the start screen and the tutorial cutscenes and adds some configurations to tweak the tutorial members as well as a "new" modified and highly configurable Ares Assault Rifle.